uwcse440/web-cse440-sp17/_assignments/assignment4/index.md

 You can build your website however you like, but everything needed for your site must be in your directory.
 Do not attempt to integrate with the Jekyll functionality used for this course website.
 Simply build your website and submit the set of static files to be served from your directory.

-You will later add your video to the website.

 ### Samples from Prior Offerings